Captain9965/Water-ATM/README.md

 The following commands are used to configure the Water ATM via MQTT:

 The following commands are used to configure the Water ATM via MQTT on the command line with the mosquitto client.
 Note that any client can be used, such as [MQTTBox](https://www.thethingsindustries.com/docs/integrations/other-integrations/mqtt/mqtt-clients/mqttbox/).
-Here is a brief explanation of the arguments used in the commands:
+Brief explanation of the arguments used:
 - `-h`: Specifies the hostname or IP address of the MQTT broker.
 - `-t`: Specifies the topic to which the message is published.
 - `-m`: Specifies the message payload to be sent.